-You may also have your official documents evaluated by one of the companies listed below.
-Those choosing to use one of these agencies do not have to submit official transcripts from their institution of origin to the university, as the evaluations will be accepted as an official documents.
+You must have your official documents evaluated by one of the third-party agencies listed below.
+Applicants using these agencies do not have to submit official transcripts from their institution of origin to the university, as the evaluations will be accepted as an official documents.

-Please note: Applicants electing to have one of these agencies perform the evaluation, do so at their own expense.
+Please note: Applicants using third-party agencies to perform an evaluation do so at their own expense.
 The university will not reimburse applicants.

 |Agency||Agency Evaluation Type|

 |WES INTERNATIONAL CREDENTIAL ADVANTAGE PACKAGE (ICAP) Course-by-Course Evaluation

 The package above includes the long term storing of evaluations